AliGhorashiCMT/Coherent-Perfect-Absorption/README.md

 Graphene coated nanospheres: https://hackmd.io/@aligho/ByRl-iJ_ge Includes derivation of TM (no radial magnetic field) and TE (no radial electric field) scattering coefficients in the presence of finite surface conductivity.
 Also includes a derivation of hydrodynamic corrections for the surface layer.

-Derivation of non-retarded multipolar polarizability for finite surface impedance: https://hackmd.io/@aligho/ByCdz6A3ex
+Derivation of non-retarded multipolar polarizability for finite surface impedance: https://hackmd.io/@aligho/ByCdz6A3ex Starts with the derivation of plasmon modes in the quasistatic approximation and demonstrates equivalence with the general, retarded, result in the small sphere (compared to wavelength) limit.
+The TE plasmon dispersion is also calculated for small spheres.

-Non-retarded surface plasmons for cylinders: https://hackmd.io/@aligho/rk6siaGTeg
+Non-retarded surface plasmons for cylinders: https://hackmd.io/@aligho/rk6siaGTeg Equivalence of the fully retarded and quasistatic TM plasmon dispersions for small cylinders.
+The TE plasmon dispersion for small cylinders is also calculated.

 Formalism for radiative decay for spheres with finite surface impedance: https://hackmd.io/@aligho/r1OqhOxpgl